RINEARN/exevalator/cpp/README.md

 <a id="how-to-use"></a>
 ## How to Use

-The interpreter of Exevalator is implemented in the file "cpp/exevalator.cpp".
-The header file is "cpp/exevalator.hpp".
-Only these two files are required to use Exevalator in your programs.
-In this section, we will use the above in a simple example code.

-### 1. Put above files into the source code folder of your program
+Exevalator is an interpreter, compactly implemented across two files: "cpp/exevalator.cpp" and "cpp/exevalator.hpp" (the header file).
+Below, we demonstrate how to use these files in a simple example.

+### 1. Place the Files in Your Program's Source Code Folder

-At first, put above files into the source code folder(s) of your program, in which you want to use Exevalator.
+First, place the files in the source code folder(s) of your program where you want to use Exevalator.

-When you want to use Exevalator in projects in which source files and build steps are tidy organized, you should probably put "exevalator.hpp" into the folder storing header files, and put "exevalator.cpp" into the folder storing implementation files.
-Then modify the content of a build file appropriately.

-On the other hand, when you want to use Exevalator in more small anf simple project
-<span style="text-decoration: line-through">&nbsp;&nbsp;&nbsp;&nbsp;</span>
+For projects with strictly organized source directories, you should place "exevalator.hpp" in the headers directory and "exevalator.cpp" in the implementation files directory.
+Then, adjust your build configuration files accordingly.

-e.g: all source files are locating in one folder, and they are "include"ed directly from a source file having a main function
+For smaller, simpler projects, such as those where all source files are in a single folder and directly included from a file containing the main function, place both "exevalator.hpp" and "exevalator.cpp" in the same folder.
-<span style="text-decoration: line-through">&nbsp;&nbsp;&nbsp;&nbsp;</span>,
-put both "exevalator.app" and "exevalator.cpp" into the folder.

-### 2. Load Exevalator from your code, and use it
+### 2. Load Exevalator from Your Code, and Use it

-Next, load Exevalator from your code.
-If you don't care much about manners, it is most simple way that "include" directly both "exevalator.hpp" and "exevalator.cpp" from your code in which you want to use Exevalator:
+Next, include Exevalator in your code.
+The simplest way, though not best practice, is to directly include both "exevalator.hpp" and "exevalator.cpp" as shown:

 	#include <iostream>
 	#include <cstdlib>